na-na-hi/renget/archive/tmd2many_abilities.md

 **Supreme Overlord** | For every Ally lost, the User's Attack and Special Attack are increased by 1.
 **Surge Surfer** | While in Electric Terrain, the User's Evasion is increased to 2.
 Swarm | While below ⅓ HP, the damage of the User's Bug-Type moves is increased by 5.
-Sweet Veil | The User and their Allies are immune to Sleep.
+Sweet Veil | The User and three Allies are immune to Sleep.
 Swift Swim | While in Rain, the User's Evasion is increased by 1.
 Sword of Ruin | Opponents have their Defense decreased by 2.
 **Symbiosis** | The User may give an Item to an Ally for no AP cost.